cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 ## Scalability related

+### ☑ The implementation classes are using MinimalEObjectImpl

+Make sure your *.genmodel* is configured to leverage `MinimalEObjectImpl`.
+This is the default if you created your genmodel with a recent version of EMF, more information about this is available on [Ed's blog](http://ed-merks.blogspot.fr/2009/01/emf-ultra-slim-diet.html)

 ### ☑ Instances which will be present a lot in the models have a terse serialization

 Ask yourself:  how many instances of this EClass will I have in a nominal model?
 If the answer is "quite a lot"(100K for instance) then check how will they be serialized and make sure there is not an improvement you could bring here.
 This is particularly true using the XMI serialization which is not the most space efficient one.